 - Unlimited support by email: Just because you’ve made it to Spain doesn’t mean that the support has dried up!
-Tim will remain on-hand, with replies still sent out in one business day.
+James will remain on-hand, with replies still sent out in one business day.

 - Step-by-step guidance applying for legally required documentation: Spanish bureaucracy can be a challenge for the uninitiated!
 We will help you through the process of obtaining the following:

 - Empadronamiento (Housing Registration)

 - NIE and TIE (ID Number and ID Card)